Important Seasonal Maintenance for Homeowners

 - Roofing caulk to replace the old caulk with the new

 Clean the Gutters

 As you clear gutters of winter’s fallout, be sure to look in gutter bottoms for loose asphalt granules, which can be a sign the roof may need to be replaced.

 Check exterior siding and walls.
 Look for cracks or other openings.
 Seal any newly formed cracks with caulk right away to help keep cooler air from escaping.

-Install instant screen doors.
+- Install instant screen doors.
 Magnetic screen doors are a cool trend that can be easily installed on back doors, sliders, and even French doors to allow fresh, cool spring air in while keeping bugs out.
-A quick online search on screen door curtains provides a variety of options.
+A quick online search on-screen door curtains provide a variety of options.

-Make dinner out.
-When you cook meals on an outdoor grill you eliminate the heat buildup that happens when using the oven.
+- Make dinner outside.
+When you cook meals on an outdoor grill you eliminate the heat buildup that happens when you use the oven.
 Plus, spring is alfresco dining time.